jibeproject/20mnMelbourne/README.md

 |*data/processed/ANLS 2018 - Destinations and Public Open Space.gpkg* |Baseline destination locations for public open space and certain other destination types |

 # Output files
 The code produces the output files listed in the tables below, which are saved to the `output` directory.
+These files are also available at our data repository at https://osf.io/54zpc/.

+The `output` directory in the data repository also contains a data dictionary, *data dictionaries.xlsx*, which contains  further information about the fields in the main output files *baseline assessment.xlsx*, *intervention locations.sqlite*, *intervention tables.xlsx*, *accessibility tables.xlsx* and *underutilisation tables.xlsx*.

 #### `baseline.R`
 | File               | Content                                                  |